tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 * **SEA DPC Tour 3** - 2nd 🥈
 * **PGL Arlington Major** - 13-14th*

-SEA had an interesting conundrum this year.
-Since their leagues were so intra-regionally competitive, no single team was able to farm both seasons for enough DPC points to break the top 12 rank threshold.
-There was a very real possibility that only one SEA team would attend TI10.

-But then halfway through the SEA DPC S2 it seems T1 decided, "You know it'd be pretty cool to go to TI directly," and then proceeded to smash their way through the rest of the league and the AniMajor.

-**What would success look like?** Placing higher than the T1 in Worlds 2021.
+**What would success look like?**

-**What to spam in Twitch chat when Talon are winning?** `MikeHogu MASTER KUKU TURUAN MO PA NG IBANG KANTA SI WHITEMON`
+**What to spam in Twitch chat when Talon are winning?** Doesn't matter what you spam, it's going to get drowned out with `KUKU FAULT`, I guarantee it.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="../img/ti11teams/secret.jpg" alt="Banner"></p>